7 Methods to Increase Internal Storage Space of Android

 7 Ways to Help to Increase Internal Storage Space of Android

-Can we spare 1GB space of our memory card for the internal memory?
+"It’s REALLY hard to spare some space of our memory card for the internal memory?"

 In general, people who succeed increase android storage space via using memory card do 3 things very well.